 Non-profit — $1450

-Your registration fee includes printed materials, meals/breaks and access to materials on our website post-program.
+Your registration fee includes printed materials, lunches, breaks, reception and access to materials on our website post-program.
 CEU certificates will be emailed to you upon completion of the course.